dtaivpp/sagemaker-text-embedding/README.md

 ## License

-This project is provided as an example and is available under the MIT License.
+This project is provided as an example and is available under the Apache 2.0 License